MinnPost/google-sheet-to-json-api/README.md

 - `authorize` is used to get a token from a valid API key.
 The token is then required by the other endpoints.
 This endpoint accepts `POST` requests.
 - `/parser/` is the main endpoint.
 It accepts `GET` requests, and will return JSON of that Google sheet's data and cache it.
 If there is a customized JSON structure that has already been cached and has not expired, it will return that instead.
 - `/parser/custom-overwrite/` receives `POST` requests.
 It receives custom formatted JSON, caches it, and returns it.
-A `POST` request requires `appliation/json` as the `Content-Type` header.
+A `POST` request requires `application/json` as the `Content-Type` header.
+It's a good idea to use `application/json` for `GET` requests as well to make the `Authorization` header easier, but you don't necessarily have to do this.

 ### Authorization parameters

 - `api_key` is *required* in the `POST` body for requests to `authorize`.
 A request with a valid API key returns a `token`.
 - `token` is *required* as an `Authorization` header value on `/parser/` and `/parser/custom-overwrite/` requests.
 A request without a valid token in that header will fail.
-It can generally be passed to a `GET` or `POST` endpoint after it is written like this:
+It can be passed to a `GET` or `POST` endpoint.

+To pass this header to a `GET` or `POST` endpoint within Python, do this:

 ```python
 authorized_headers = {